TikeDev/dreaming-spanish-importer/README.md

 <img width="512" alt="Screen Shot 2025-06-11 at 3 53 51 PM" src="https://github.com/user-attachments/assets/cc6d80cb-34ee-4563-9b13-4194ff202d37" />

-5. Select the 'src-chrome' directory that you downloaded from Step 1, and press submit.
+5. Select the 'src-chrome' directory in the unzipped directory that you downloaded from Step 1, and press submit.

 ## FAQ